integrii/flaggy/README.md

 // Create the subcommand
 subcommand := flaggy.NewSubcommand("subcommandExample")

-// Add a flag to the subcommand subcommand.AddStringFlag(&stringFlag, "f", "flag", "A test string flag")
+//  a flag to the subcommand
+subcommand.String(&stringFlag, "f", "flag", "A test string flag")

-// Add the subcommand to the parser at position 1 flaggy.AddSubcommand(subcommand, 1)
+//  the subcommand to the parser at position 1 flaggy.AttachSubcommand(subcommand, 1)

 // Parse the subcommand and all flags flaggy.Parse()